wangziqi2013/wangziqi2013.github.io/_posts/2019-12-31-zsim-microarch.markdown

 cycle to instructions by updating the array `predecCycle` using the current value of `pcyc`.
 If any of the above three conditions could not hold, we increment `pcyc`, indicating that the pre-decoder must process the following instructions in the next cycle.

+### Simulating Decoder

+Decoder is simulated right after we finish simulating pre-decoder.
+The decoder logic assumed by zSim can be expressed as "4-1-1-1" rule: At most four instructions can be decoded at a time using the three simple decoders and one complex decoder.
+The three simple decoders